yugr/python-hate/README.md

 to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations).

+GIL precludes CPU parallelism which is suprising at the age of multicores.

 Lack of type annotations forces people to use hungarian notation in complex programs (hello 90-s!).